Where Do We Poop? City-Wide Simulation of Defecation Behavior for Wastewater-Based Epidemiology: Methodology

-In the extended simulation framework, we introduce a new physiological mechanism captures the gradual buildup and relief of a biological need over time.
+In the extended wastewater simulation, heterogeneity is also introduced in the physiological, social, and health components.
+Eating behavior and defecation behavior are modeled as separate agent-level processes rather than assuming a fixed one-to-one relationship.
+Each agent receives an individualized defecation rate, which controls how quickly the agent moves from a comfortable state to building pressure, need to defecate, and urgent need to defecate.
+This allows agents to differ in both the number and timing of defecation events during the day.
+Similarly, social dynamics vary through each agent’s social need and evolving friendship, family, and workplace networks, which affect where and with whom agents interact.
+Health dynamics are also heterogeneous: agents are assigned individual susceptibility, contagiousness, infection progression timing, and shedding-rate parameters.
+Therefore, two agents with the same residential neighborhood may still differ substantially in mobility, eating behavior, toilet-use timing, social exposure, infection risk, and pathogen contribution to wastewater.
+These agent-level differences generate the population-level variation in wastewater signals studied in this paper.
+We introduce a new physiological mechanism that captures the gradual buildup and relief of a biological need over time.
 Each agent continuously tracks its internal state, as shown in \reffig{fig:defecation_cycle}, which evolves based on elapsed time and an individual characteristic called the defecation rate, drawn from a uniform distribution.
 The process progresses through multiple stages, ranging from complete comfort to increasing urgency, depending on how much time has passed since the last relief event.
 These transitions are governed by specific thresholds that determine when an agent experiences mild, moderate, or urgent pressure.
 Once the need is satisfied, the internal state resets, initiating a new cycle.
 This continuous time-dependent regulation strengthens the model’s temporal consistency and introduces a natural rhythm into agent behavior.